Last Updated on March 21, 2023

 Take the 49-Mile Drive on Your Long Weekend Vacation

-Rush-hour traffic in San Francisco is horrendous, but if you want to see many of the sights beyond downtown and San Francisco Bay, you’ll need to rent a car.
-It’s well worth it – just time your tour, so you’re not caught downtown after 4 pm.
+Rush-hour traffic in San Francisco is horrendous, but if you want to see many sights beyond downtown and San Francisco Bay, you’ll need to rent a car.
+It’s well worth it – just time your tour so you’re not caught downtown after 4 pm.

-One of the best things to do is to take the city’s 49-Mile Drive, which guides you past many of the top sites by following a series of blue “seagull signs”.
-(One caveat: some of the signs can be blocked by foliage or trucks, so a GPS is quite helpful).
-It’s an especially good way to see the Presidio.
+One of the best things to do is take the city’s 49-Mile Drive, which guides you past many of the top sites by following a series of blue “seagull signs.”
+(One caveat: some of the signs can be blocked by foliage or trucks, so a GPS is quite helpful.)
+It’s a perfect way to see the Presidio.

 When you leave the Presidio, continue southward to nearby Baker and China beaches for a beautiful view of the headlands and the Golden Gate Bridge.
-Be aware, however, that San Francisco’s notorious fog, which you’ll encounter primarily in the warmer months, can obscure the bridge so time your trip for the late morning when the fog begins to burn off.
+Be aware, however, that San Francisco’s notorious fog, which you’ll encounter primarily in the warmer months, can obscure the bridge, so make your trip for the late morning when the fog begins to burn off.

-The 49-Mile Drive is also the perfect way to visit three great museums during your long weekend.
+The 49-Mile Drive is also perfect for visiting three great museums during your long weekend.

-The first is the Legion of Honor, modeled after the Palais de la Légion d’Honneur in Paris.
-It’s a beautiful little museum, in an equally splendid setting, that contains works by Rembrandt, Monet, Rubens, and Rodin.
+The first is the Legion of Honor, modeled after the Paris Palais de la Légion d’Honneur.
+It’s a beautiful little museum in an equally splendid setting that contains works by Rembrandt, Monet, Rubens, and Rodin.

 Further on is beautiful Golden Gate Park, one of the city’s treasures.
 Across from the park’s Music Concourse, a concert venue during the summer months, is the de Young Museum, home to one of San Francisco’s finest art collections.

-Mission, a Latino/hipster neighborhood, is home to Mission Dolores, built by the Spanish in 1791 and still standing despite the region’s continual seismic activity over past centuries.
+Mission, a Latino/hipster neighborhood, is home to Mission Dolores.
+Built by the Spanish in 1791, it is still standing despite the region’s continual seismic activity over centuries.

 You may also enjoy: Photo Essay: San Francisco / Top Chinatowns in North America / The Alcatraz Tour

-The area attracts both tourists and locals with its funky boutiques, Latin-flavored restaurants, and outdoor murals.
-A favorite local pastime is grabbing a take-out lunch and heading to Mission Dolores Park for an alfresco picnic while you enjoy the vista of the city below.
+The area attracts tourists and locals with funky boutiques, Latin-flavored restaurants, and outdoor murals.
+A favorite local pastime is grabbing a take-out lunch and heading to Mission Dolores Park for an alfresco picnic while you enjoy the city’s vista below.

-Take a walk around and then amble over to the corner of Haight and Ashbury Streets, for an ice cream at Ben & Jerry’s, where the sign above the door still reads “Peace, Love and Ice Cream.”
+Walk around and then amble over to the corner of Haight and Ashbury Streets for ice cream at Ben & Jerry’s, where the sign above the door still reads “Peace, Love and Ice Cream.”

 If You Go: